Fully Augmented Links in the Thickened Torus: Abstract

 \section{Abstract}

-In this paper we study the geometry of fully augmented link complements in the thickened torus and describe their geometric properties, generalizing the study of fully augmented links in $\Sp^3$.
-We classify which fully augmented links in the thickened torus are hyperbolic, show that their complements in the thickened torus decompose into ideal right-angled torihedra, and that the edges of this decomposition are canonical.
+In this article we study the geometry of fully augmented link complements in the thickened torus and describe their geometric properties, generalizing the study of fully augmented links in $\Sp^3$.
+We classify which fully augmented links in the thickened torus are hyperbolic, show that their complements in the thickened torus decompose into ideal right-angled torihedra.
 We also study volume density of fully augmented links in $\Sp^3$, defined to be the ratio of its volume and the number of augmentations.
-We prove the Volume Density Conjecture for fully augmented links which states that the volume density of a sequence of fully augmented links in $\Sp^3$ which diagrammatically converge to a biperiodic link, converges to the volume density of that biperiodic link.
+We prove the Volume Density Conjecture for fully augmented links which states that the volume density of a sequence of fully augmented links in $\Sp^3$ which diagrammatically converge, as defined below, to a biperiodic link, converges to the volume density of that biperiodic link.
+Furthermore, we show that the complement of a sequence of these links approaches the complement of the biperiodic link as a geometric limit.